top of page

 I have since gotten certification in autism and ADHD, natural healing, yoga, and Reiki.
 I am always seeking new information and learning.
 Many years were spent researching, taking classes, learning, and advocating relentlessly for my son.
 The emotional rollercoaster took its toll some days.
 Having the label of mom has been the most rewarding and the hardest all at the same time, yet I would never change anything.
 I know I don’t have all the answers, and I certainly don't claim to be right about everything, but I do have enough personal information now to be firmly hesitant toward just following along.

-I help families with holistic healing methods, I educate on CBD, pure supplements, and general overall wellness, I have products to help the body detox, and I have a free calm down strategies pdf built off my own experience.
-Genetics may load the gun, but our environment pulls the trigger.
-Small choices can either be for our health or our demise.
+I help families with holistic healing methods, educate them on CBD, pure supplements, and general overall wellness, offer products to help the body detox, and have a free calm-down strategies pdf built on my own experience.

-I have had to look inside my own mind and heart and work past the labels.
+I have had to look inside my mind and heart and work past the labels.
 Simple labels like daughter, sister, cousin, or friend.
 Labels that have not been positive or kind, labels that are mean, hurtful, or pure lies.
 Those labels don't define me anymore.

 "Motherhood is incredibly exhausting.
 No matter what, someone always needs you.
 The day my child was born, I became a parent.
 The day they were diagnosed, I became an honorary nurse, teacher, physical and occupational therapist, and crisis manager.
 I became a fierce advocate and found my fighter's voice.
 I learned more medical jargon in the first few months than I did watching every season of my favorite medical drama.
 I learned to clutch onto hope and dream big.
 I learned that anything is possible.
 I was prepared to help my child grow into a strong and passionate person, but it turns out that's what they helped me become."

-13 views0 comments
+16 views0 comments

 bottom of page